-- 54% of Comprehensive Plan Community Survey respondents said they moved to Smithville because of the good school districts and 52% because of the size of Smithville. - 74% of Comprehensive Plan Community Survey respondents anticipate living or working in Smithville for the next ten years, the sixth fastest growing city in the State by the Kansas City Business Journal.
+- 54% of Comprehensive Plan Community Survey respondents said they moved to Smithville because of the good school districts and 52% because of the size of Smithville. - 74% of Comprehensive Plan Community Survey respondents anticipate living or working in Smithville for the next ten years.

+In 2016, Smithville was rated the sixth fastest growing city in the State by the Kansas City Business Journal.
 This growth will result in changed land use and/or increased density to accommodate needs on many levels.